madsys-dev/Falcon/README.md

 Recovery evaluation is only for Falcon + Dash, please set feature `dash` and `Falcon` in `Cargo.toml`.

-The recovery process is explained in `recovery.sh`.
-To create the database, run `ycsb.sh`.
-During the testing phase, you can kill Falcon after the completion of the insert phase.
-Please note that terminating Falcon before the insert phase ends may cause errors when attempting to read or write to a non-existent tuple.
-When running the recovery test, you can also kill Falcon during the testing phase.
+Firstly, to create the database, execute `ycsb.sh`.
+(You can kill the process)

+The recovery process is described in `recovery.sh`.
+You can terminate Falcon during its execution and run `recovery.sh` for testing.

 ## Contact